Gaetano Borriello Professor for Educational Excellence

 - Andrew Price, M.S.
 "Hephaestus: Solving the Heterogeneous, Highly Constrained Analog Placement Problem", Winter 2012.
 Joined Cypress.

 - Marshal Barrett, M.S.
 Winter 2013.
 Joined Garmin.

 - Shaw-Pin "Bing" Chen, M.S.
 "Readout Driver Firmware Development for the ATLAS Insertable B-Layer", Spring 2014.
 Joined Ario.

 - Joseph Mayer, M.S.
 "Three Generations of FPGA DAQ Development for the ATLAS Pixel Detector", Spring 2016.
-Joined Wolverine Trading.
+Joined Wolverine Trading, then Microsoft.